Velocidex/velociraptor-docs/content/artifact_references/pages/windows.eventlogs.powershellmodule.md

                 Source
               FROM parse_evtx(filename=OSPath, accessor=Accessor)
               WHERE EventID = 4103
-                AND EventTime > DateAfterTime
+                AND EventTime &gt; DateAfterTime
-                AND EventTime < DateBeforeTime
+                AND EventTime &lt; DateBeforeTime
                 AND if(condition=ContextRegex,
                     then=ContextInfo=~ContextRegex,else=TRUE)
                 AND if(condition=PayloadRegex,